lizmat/Needle-Compile/README.md

 Assumes the string is an expression and attempts to produce that code, with the haystack being presented as the topic (`$_`).

+To facilitate the use of libraries that wish to access that topic, it is also available as the `$*_` dynamic variable.

 ### contains

 ```raku